yfalcon8/relationship_manager_project/README.md

 ### Building the App

-Check out my [blog](http://yfalcon8.wixsite.com/yuki-falcon) fore more about my journey in creating this app!
+Check out my [blog](http://yfalcon8.wixsite.com/yuki-falcon) for more about my journey in creating this app!

 ### Heroku